keyestudio/FKS1002-KEYESTUDIO-Raspberry-Pi-5-PCIE-M.2-NVME-SSD-Shield/docs/Raspberry Pi 5 PCIE-M.2 NVME SSD Shield.md

 **Idea:**

-A. Start using the TF card image first (note: modify the config.txt of the TF card first)
+A. Start using the SD card image first (note: modify the config.txt of the SD card first)

 B. Copy the system to the SSD